State whether the graph of f(x)f\left(x\right) will be narrower o... | Study Prep in Pearson+

 1

-Identify the parent function given: \(g(x) = x^2\).
-This is a standard parabola opening upwards with a vertex at the origin.
+Identify the parent function given, which is \(g(x) = x^2\).
+This is a basic parabola that opens upward and has a standard width.

 Watch next